gowenrw/titanawx/README.md

 * titan.playbook.yml - the ansible playbook that calls the "titan_awx" role
 * titan.inventory - the ansible inventory file I use with the playbook
 * titan.run_playbook.sh - a bash script for installing collection and running the playbook
+* titan.test.sh - a bash script for testing the inventory file using ansible ping
 * xcodecopy.sh - a bash script that copies this code from within a local ansible control box